-Australia Awards Alumna, Amanda Odoi from Ghana and Itumeleng Komanyane from Botswana are tackling gender-based violence from a different perspective – they believe that men need to be fully engaged and involved to end violence against women and girls.
+Australia Awards Alumni, Amanda Odoi from Ghana and Itumeleng Komanyane from Botswana, are tackling gender-based violence from a different perspective – they believe that men need to be fully engaged and involved to end violence against women and girls.

-“During this period we were introduced to a lot of literature and statistics on gender based violence and how it is being addressed.
-We were further, introduced to the White ribbon group and how they are helping with advocacy against gender violence and how to engage men in gender based violence advocacy.
+“During this period, we were introduced to a lot of literature and statistics on gender-based violence and how it is being addressed.
+We were further introduced to the White Ribbon Group and how they are helping with advocacy against gender violence and how to engage men in advocacy on gender-based violence .
 This drew my attention to the fact that in all this work I have been doing, I had never considered the fact that men must be a focus,” says Amanda.
 Her work at the University of Cape Coast’s Centre for Gender Research, Advocacy and Documentation (CEGRAD) now revolves around the social and cultural practices that can lead to violent practices among men in Ghana.

-In addition to research, Amanda is directly involved in handling diverse issues of concern to women at the University of Cape Coast and the surrounding communities especially in the area of advocacy on gender violence.
-Amanda says gender advocacy is challenging work due to long held attitudes about gender roles and the need to go against the status quo but she is already seeing positive results.
-“Students and other recipients of our advocacy programmes have come out to state the impact of the awareness in their lives.
+In addition to research, Amanda is directly involved in handling diverse issues of concern to women at the University of Cape Coast and the surrounding communities, especially in the area of advocacy on gender violence.
+Amanda says gender advocacy is challenging work due to long-held attitudes about gender roles and the need to go against the status quo, but she is already seeing positive results.
+“Students and other recipients of our advocacy programs have come out to state the impact of the awareness on their lives.
 I assisted a student to leave an abusive situation she had been enduring for over 10 years.
-I hope to make more impact at CEGRAD and with the people I work with.”
+I hope to make a greater impact at CEGRAD and with the people I work with.”

-Itumeleng’s personal aim is to change the narrative of the African man which is often portrayed in media as violent, aggressive and absent.
-“I have been very humbled by the men I have been able to meet in over twenty countries across Africa who are not often talked about – men who are working together with strong African women.”
+Itumeleng’s personal aim is to change the narrative of the African man, which is often portrayed in the media as violent, aggressive and absent.
+“I have been very humbled by the men I have been able to meet in over 20 countries across Africa who are not often talked about – men who are working together with strong African women.”

-Itumeleng, who participated in the Transitional Justice and Gender Justice Fellowship at the University of Sydney in 2015 says the impact of the International Day for the Elimination of Violence against Women is very significant yet the work of activists is never done.
-“During the 16 days of activism against gender based violence we get to see more awareness, more campaigns and activities but the work still continues for activists even after the 16 days, trying to make a change in people’s lives.”
+Itumeleng, who participated in the Transitional Justice and Gender Justice Fellowship at the University of Sydney in 2015, says the impact of the International Day for the Elimination of Violence against Women is very significant, yet the work of activists is never done.
+“During the 16 Days of Activism Against Gender-based Violence, we get to see more awareness, more campaigns and activities, but the work still continues for activists, even after the 16 days, trying to make a difference in people’s lives.”

-More: Itumeleng Komanyane started her advocacy work in 1993 at the age of thirteen.
+More: Itumeleng Komanyane started her advocacy work in 1993 at the age of 13.